cyniclimbu/rootShell/README.md

 All gems used in this project belongs to their respective owners.
 =========
 The aim for this project is nothing.
-The process is all about research and put together the research together.
+The process is all about research and put the research together.
 I did learn some few things and I still am.

 As of 17 Nov, everything planned for this project has changed.
 So I'll replace all the codes ASAP!